 How to Cook a Small Fully Cooked Ham

-Don’t underestimate small fully cooked hams – they’re perfect for baked ham dinners for one or two.
-Especially when cooked with a great glaze – this time a hot pepper jelly glaze.
+Small fully cooked hams are perfect for baked ham dinners for a small feast, especially when cooked with a great glaze – choose one of three ideas in the recipe below.

 Choosing a Fully Cooked Ham

 Ham is meat from the hind leg of a pig that has been wet or dry cured and/or salted with or without smoking.
-There different types of fully cooked and un-cooked hams available in grocery stores and butcher shops.
-Each has a different cooking method, so be sure to match the recipe you’re following with the type of ham of you have.
+There are different types of fully cooked and un-cooked hams available in grocery stores and butcher shops.
+Each has a different cooking method, so be sure to match your recipe with the type of ham of you have.

 chart of 9 different kinds of ham by S. Clyde Weaver